 - Oats: Rolled oats add a toasty, nutty flavor and a bit of texture to the crumble topping.

-- PB2: After trying this once, you will NEVER make another apple crumble without it.
-PB2 breathes new life into the classic dessert!
+- PB2 (powdered peanut butter): After trying this once, you will NEVER make another apple crumble without it.
+PB2 breathes new life into the classic dessert with 85% fewer calories from fat according to Healthline.

 - Cinnamon: The warm spice gives the apple crumble its signature aroma.
 An apple dessert wouldn’t be the same without it.